Flagstaff police sorting conflicting stories in boy’s death

 Elizabeth Archibeque, 26, and Anthony Martinez, 23, and the child’s grandmother, 50-year-old Ann Marie Martinez, each remained jailed on a $3 million cash bond.
 Complaints filed Wednesday in Flagstaff Justice Court accuse the three of murder, kidnapping and physically abusing the boy and his 7-year-old brother over the past year.

-A public defender appointed for Archibeque didn’t immediately respond to a voicemail Thursday.
+A public defender for Archibeque, Steve Harvey, said she will plead not guilty in the case and she cannot post the bond.
 The legal defender office said it had not named attorneys yet for Ann Marie and Anthony Martinez because it’s awaiting paperwork on the cases.

 Police spokesman Sgt.
 Charles Hernandez said authorities are working to fill gaps in the family’s story, and confirm spellings of names, timelines and the parents’ relationship.
 The immediate focus is on the death of the 6-year-old boy, he said.

-Police responded to an apartment complex Monday after Ann Marie Martinez called 911 and said: “Um, yes, I think my grandson passed away.”
+Police went to an apartment complex Monday after Ann Marie Martinez called 911 and said: “Um, yes, I think my grandson passed away.”

 She said that the child was no longer warm to the touch, had stuff coming out of his mouth but that his tan skin had not changed color, according to the recording of the 911 call released in response to a records request from The Associated Press and other media outlets.